Mitch-Chen-Group/OncCalc/README.md

 Instructions to use the model are as follows:
 ### Setting Up
-  * run the command `
-    conda env create -f environment.yml` in the terminal to create the virtual environment with the required depencies.
-  * To activate the environment run `conda activate medical-imaging-env`.
-Keep in mind that you need to always activate the virtual environment to use the pipeline.
-  * Deactive the environment with `conda deactivate`
+  * Clone this repository with `git clone https://github.com/Mitch-Chen-Group/OncCalc`
+  * Create a new folder called `nnUNetDataset` with two subfolders named `nnUNet_raw` and `nnUNet_results`.
+  * In each of these subfolders create a dataset folder using the naming convention: Dataset[DATASET_NAME_OR_ID]_organ-name (DATASET_NAME_OR_ID corresponds to a three digit identification ie: 001 and organ-name is substitued with the organ, we will used Dataset001_Coronary as example).
+  * `nnUNet_raw/Dataset001_Coronary` is where you store your raw images in the required file format and naming convention [image_number]_0000.nii.gz ie `145_0000.nii.gz`.

 ### SEGMENTATION
   * Firstly, Install nnUNet2 by following the [link](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md).
-  * Create a new folder called `nnUNetDataset` with two subfolders named `nnUNet_raw` and `nnUNet_results`.
-  * In each of these subfolders create a dataset folder using the naming convention: Dataset[DATASET_NAME_OR_ID]_organ-name (DATASET_NAME_OR_ID corresponds to a three digit identification ie: 001 and organ-name is substitued with the organ, we will used Dataset001_Coronary as example).
   * Before downloading the model you need to run` git lfs install ` to be able to clone large folders.
+  * You then need to navigate to the `nnUNet_raw/Dataset001_Coronary` directory in your computer.
-  * Download the model files [here](https://huggingface.co/Yinka-anifowose/OncCalc/tree/main) into the `nnUNet_results/Dataset001_Coronary` folder.
+  * Download the model files [here](https://huggingface.co/Yinka-anifowose/OncCalc/tree/main) You must be in the  `nnUNet_results/Dataset001_Coronary` directory.
+  * run the following command to get the model files in the directory `mv OncCalc/* . && rm -r OncCalc`
   * Please familiarise yourself with the dataset format used by nnUNet with the following [link](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/setting_up_paths.md)
-    * `nnUNet_raw/Dataset001_Coronary` is where you store your raw images in the required file format and naming convention [image_number]_0000.nii.gz ie `145_0000.nii.gz`.

   * Adjust your environment variables according to the following [page](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/set_environment_variables.md):
     * Note that you do not need a `nnUNet_preprocessed` variable as the images from `nnUNet_raw` will be preprocessed by nnUNet during inference.
   * Run the following command: `nnUNetv2_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -d DATASET_NAME_OR_ID -c 3d_fullres `:
     * where `INPUT_FOLDER` is `../nnUNet_raw/Dataset001_Coronary` and `OUTPUT_FOLDER` is where you want the segmentation masks to be saved.
     * `Dataset_NAME_OR_ID` in our example is 1 (corresponding to 001)
 ### TotalSegmentator post-processing and CAC score calculation
-  * Clone this repository with `git clone https://github.com/Mitch-Chen-Group/OncCalc`
+  * run the command `
+    conda env create -f environment.yml` in the terminal to create the virtual environment with the required depencies.
+  * To activate the environment run `conda activate medical-imaging-env`.
+Keep in mind that you need to always activate the virtual environment to use the pipeline.
+  * Deactive the environment with `conda deactivate`

   * Run the following command in terminal of the cloned repository:
    ```
    python OncCalc_pipeline.py --image [PATH_TO_FOLDER_CONTAINING_CT_IMAGES] --mask [PATH_TO_FOLDER_CONTAINING_NNUNET_INFERENCE]